marema31/villip/README.md

 restricted:
   - "192.168.1.0/24"
   - "192.168.8.0/24"
+token:
+  - header: X-MY-TOKEN
+    value: "123"
+    action: "accept"
+  - header: X-MY-TOKEN
+    value: "456"
+    action: "accept"
+  - header: X-MY-TOKEN
+    value: "789"
+    action: "reject"
+  - header: X-MY-SECONDTOKEN
+    value: "ABC"
+    action: "accept"
+  - header: X-MY-THIRDTOKEN
+    action: "notempty"
 content-types:
   - "text/html"
   - "application/json"
 ```
+## Conditionnal proxy
+More than one file can refer to the same port, in this case all execpt on must have at a `token` or `restricted` attribute.
+Villip will proxifies the request to one of the definition that will be fulfilled by the request condition (on header and/or source IP).

 # Disclaimer
 I use this application for development environment, security was not a concern for this tool.
 Do not use it for production environment without being sure of what you do